The business of venture capital begins and ends with your entrepreneurs and portfolio companies succeeding and generating massive outcomes.

 2. Hiring Talent

-No startup can be successful if it lacks the right team to deliver results.
+No startup can be successful without the right team to deliver results.
 Regardless of how sound a business model is, every company needs the right team to lead and execute its growth initiatives.
 Well-funded growth-focused companies are constantly looking to hire talent or connect with service providers to help them reach their growth goals.

-Unfortunately, most entrepreneurs are not HR professionals, and their companies don’t have a dedicated talent acquisition or human resources function that can focus on finding the individuals with the desired skill set that also fit their company culture.
+Unfortunately, most entrepreneurs are not HR professionals, and their companies don’t have a dedicated talent acquisition or human resources function focused on finding individuals with the desired skill set who also fit their company culture.

-On the other hand, relying on external professional recruiters can be expensive and time-consuming, so founders and teams are left with their often limited networks to source candidates at a critical stage when making a hiring mistake can be very costly.
+On the other hand, relying on external professional recruiters can be expensive and time-consuming, leaving founders and teams with their often limited networks to source candidates at a critical stage, when a hiring mistake can be very costly.

 For example, hiring the wrong VP of sales can have lasting negative consequences for months or even years.